What is Vendor Management?

 • Provide termination notice per contract terms

-• Extract and migrate data before access ends
+• Extract, verify, and migrate data before access ends

 • Document lessons learned

 Contract management is the cornerstone of effective vendor management.
-Without accurate, accessible contract data, organizations cannot:
+Without accurate, accessible contract data, you cannot track renewals, understand rights and obligations, optimise spend, defend audits, or negotiate from knowledge.

 Contract parties